 For response and damage control, protection systems are indispensable and must complement the preventive designs.

-Although they often cater to a common goal, fire protection and prevention vary in terms of execution.
+Although they often share a common goal, fire protection and prevention vary in their execution.

 Category | Fire Prevention | Fire Protection |